AustinB12/MBTA-Board/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### Testing ✅❌

+To test the project, navigate the the base directory: `/MBTA-Baord` and run:

-#### `npm test`
+`npm test`

-Launches the test runner in the interactive watch mode.\
+This launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-#### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!